-Narrative Therapy is a non-judgmental and collaborative therapeutic approach that aims to help individuals connect with valued aspects of their lives while separating from the problem-stories that affect their journey.
+Narrative therapy is a non-judgmental, non-pathologizing, and collaborative therapeutic approach that aims to help individuals connect with valued aspects of their lives while separating from the problem-stories that negatively affect them.
 A Narrative approach to therapy is respectful of all human experience.
 Narrative therapists view people as the experts of their lived experiences and their preferred directions in life.

 People come to therapy eager to find a resolution for a problem in their lives.
-As a Narrative therapist, I begin the therapeutic process by facilitating the telling of lived experiences and stories.
-In therapy, clients are encouraged to share their experiences of the problem affecting their lives, and are empowered to identify or establish preferred realities for their present and/or future.
-Different from other therapists, Narrative therapists don’t simply focus therapeutic conversation around the problem-stories people experience; instead, they seek to collaborate with clients in order to identify gaps in these stories from which alternative and preferred narratives can be developed.
+As a narrative therapist, I begin the therapeutic process by facilitating the telling of lived experiences and stories.
+In therapy, clients are encouraged to share their experiences of the problem affecting their lives, and are empowered to identify and establish preferred realities for their present and/or future.
+Different from traditional forms of psychotherapy, narrative therapists don’t simply focus therapeutic conversations around the problem-infused stories people experience; narrative therapists seek to collaborate with clients in order to identify gaps in these stories from which alternative and preferred narratives can be developed.

 Human sexuality is a complex and important subject to explore in therapy.
 For this reason, the therapist must approach therapeutic conversations openly and curiously.
 Sexuality includes sexual identity, past experiences, health, pleasure, body image, gender identity, sexual orientation, attraction, sexual response cycle, sexualization, personal and cultural values, and much more.
 Sex therapists can engage their clients in exploring these aspects of sexuality, focusing on the meanings attributed to sexual experiences and the potentially harmful effects of these experiences on current sexual functioning, sexual intimacy, relationships, pleasure, and desire.